-Failure to Comply with and Provide Information to Confirm Licence Condition Compliance with the conditions of their licence under part 3 of the Housing Act 2004.
+Failure to Comply with and Provide Information to Confirm Licence Condition Compliance

+All Licence Holders renting out properties within the designated licensing area are expected to comply with the conditions of their licence under part 3 of the Housing Act 2004.
 Any licence holder, found to be in breach of their licence will be investigated by the Selective Licensing Team.